-The most common FPIES triggers are cow's milk (dairy) and soy.
-However, almost any food can cause an FPIES reaction, including cereals such as rice, oats, legumes and meats such as chicken and seafood.
-Reactions do not usually occur from foods in the mother’s diet via breast milk ingestion.
+The most common FPIES triggers are rice, cow's milk (dairy) and soy.
+However, almost any food can cause an FPIES reaction, including cereals such as rice, oats, eggs, legumes and meats such as chicken and seafood.
+FPIES rarely occurs in exclusively breastfed infants.

 Is it possible to have FPIES to more than one food?

 Some children have FPIES to more than one food protein.
 For example, some children reactive to cow’s milk have been noted to react to soy and some reactive to rice have also reacted to oats.
 Children with FPIES to chicken may react to other poultry such as turkey.

 A typical FPIES reaction begins with profuse vomiting around 2 to 4 hours after ingesting the trigger food/s, often followed by diarrhoea which can last for several days.
 Occasionally a shorter time frame may be seen.
 In the most severe FPIES reactions, vomiting and diarrhoea can cause serious dehydration.
 Children with FPIES can have poor growth if they continue to ingest trigger food/s.

 There are no laboratory or skin tests which can confirm a diagnosis of FPIES.
 This can make FPIES difficult to diagnose.